An Overview for Visitors

 These areas, St Mark's, Wilmington and Stoneferry, did once have their own cast iron war memorial plaques affixed to their own church walls.
 When those churches were demolished as part of the slum clearances, starting with St Mark's in the late 1950s (badly damaged in the Blitz in the Second War anyway), their plaques were first stored away in council vaults, before it was decided to take them to Sutton, as this was their former parish going back to medieval times.
 There was thought to be nowhere else suitable for them, but as it turns out, the choice was very appropriate and more than fitting.
 What do you do with carefully cast iron wall plaques containing the names of dozens of dead soldiers and sailors, other than to return them to their roots, the original place of worship where many of their parents and grandparents were married or baptised.

 The original intention was to add the names of both those plaques - some 146 in total - to the new granite scrolls recently fitted in 2014 at Sutton in time for the 1918 Centenary.
 All went awry when research found as many again and more - 224 - that also need to be added if we are going to be just and fair, and to keep that promise made a century ago - 'Their Names Will Liveth For Ever More".
 In perpetuity, the Commonwealth War Graves Commission says, and so do we.
 Men that were missed off for a variety of reasons, much of which is explained elsewhere on these pages, but which we now intend to honour along with their neighbours and comrades, many of who were brothers, sons and many, many cousins.
 A full century is a long while to take to put the record straight, and was not possible before the wonders of the internet.
-But that is exactly what we intend to do, and only right that we do so. [as of Nov 2018, that work has been done]
+But that is exactly what has now been done.

 Of those that did return, many were injured enough never to be able to find meaningful work again, or were so badly damaged in their minds they ultimately took their own lives.
 A good many died before the next decade was out, of lung or bodily complications as a result their service to their king and country in the cause of freedom, and were never formally recognised as war casualties, which undoubtedly they were.
 The war supposedly finished in 1918, but the suffering went on a lot longer than that, and communities such as this were still reeling from the effects of war when, barely 21 years later . . . it all happened again.
 Against the same enemy, and for much the same reasons.
 When would it all end, they must have cried.
 Some of the sons of the men who had died in the Great War would go on to lose their lives in the Second.
 The very last of the widows of the Great War, many of which would never marry again, have only just died themselves in the past couple of years or so.
 Like the last soldier, the girls have all gone too.
 And so the repercussions of those great conflicts are with us still, seemingly never ending.

 Some twenty years ago, back in around 2000 when I first got involved with the museum and started their website, I posted the first list of war dead as the names appeared on our war memorial.
-I recall one Sunday morning when some of the good church ladies at St James' sadly told me that the list was not complete, that many dead men were missing entirely, I had no idea how right they were.
-And I suspect, neither did they.
+I recall one Sunday morning when some of the good church ladies at St James' sadly told me that the list was not complete, that many dead men were missing entirely.
+I had no idea how right they were, and I suspect, neither did they.
 A few men missing, a dozen or so, was one thing ... but 224 !
 How so?
-Did this happen in other areas, and to this extent?
+Did this happen in other areas, and to this same extent?

 It strikes me now that this is just another example of the tragedy of Hull, a city that has endured such great loss through war and the sea, but has had to fight every step of the way to gain national recognition for those losses.
 Fighting women, self-funded campaign groups, local councillors, all have striven over the decades to tell this city's story of great losses.
 For those who have never been to Hull and do not know it's story, be wary of criticism about how the city is today.
 Learn it's history first, then evaluate their loss, and perhaps then you will understand why it is still an 'under-nourished' city now and be a tad less judgemental.
 For those of you who 'have history here', take some comfort that a little of this great suffering has at last been recognised, at least locally if not in a wider sense.
 Now you can tell their story.